trustoverip/TechArch/spec.md

 The reference architecture of the ToIP stack provides a generalization of different solutions to trust establishment over the Internet (or over other digital networks).
 This section introduces the basic concepts, requirements and vocabulary with which to consider: a) each functional component, b) the interface definitions and protocols between these components, and c) interoperability of solutions built upon those components.
 Subsequent sections will describe these components and protocols in more detail.

-At the highest level, ToIP interactions occur between three basic types of interacting systems.
+At the highest level, ToIP interactions occur between three basic types of interacting systems delineated by *locus of control*.

   1. **Endpoint Systems** (often simply referred to as Endpoints): the ToIP systems between which end-to-end trust is enabled following the End-to-End Principle.
 See [Section 7.1](#71-endpoint-systems).
   1. **Intermediary Systems** may be used to assist in the interactions between the Endpoint Systems.
 In that context, Intermediary systems are involved in the ToIP Trust Spanning Protocol, and may themselves be Endpoint Systems.
 Intermediary systems are not a dependency to Endpoint systems' trust relationship.
 See [Section 9](#9-intermediary-systems).